Register as a new patient at Wells Health Centre

 You can only Register with us if you live within the Wells Health Centre Boundary.

-To find out whether your address falls within this area please see the map via this link or alternatively the registration team can be contacted via email somicb.wellshealthcentre@nhs.net.
+To find out whether your address falls within this area please see the map here or alternatively the registration team can be contacted via email somicb.wellshealthcentre@nhs.net.

 Register online